nasa/pvslib/README.md

 the Formal Methods group at Langley Research Center, these developments are considered fundamental research that do not constitute software.
-Contributions made by others may have particular licenses, which are listed in the file `top.pvs` in the respective directories.
+Contributions made by others may have particular licenses, which are listed in the file `top.pvs` in each respective directory.
 In case of doubt, please contact the developers of each contribution, which are also listed in this file.

-PVS patches, which are included in the `pvs-patches` directory, are part of the PVS source and they are covered by PVS license.
+PVS patches, which are included in the directory `pvs-patches`, are part of the PVS source and they are covered by the PVS open source license.

 Some proof strategies require third party research tools, e.g., MetiTarski and Z3.
 For convenience, they are included in this